Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Instead of collecting data manually, teams can visualize their application ecosystem in real time.

-This transforms rationalization from a one-time project into a continuous capability.
+This transforms application rationalization from just a one-time project into a continuous and repeatable capability.

 Unified Application Visibility